CiscoTestAutomation/getting-started/source/contribute/contribute.rst

 Contribution guidelines
 =======================
+The more our users contribute to the pool of feature libraries and components, the more varied, scalable, and robust the |library| becomes.
+This saves you time and effort when you set up your own network automation.

 We offer the |library| feature libraries and components as open-source code, and we welcome your contributions to any of the following packages:

 .. csv-table:: Open source package descriptions